-- o Ideally, you want your product to be in demand year-round.
+- o Aim for a product that is in demand year-round.
 Try to avoid seasonal products at first as they're only in demand for a short period of time, whether it's the end-of-year holidays, summer, back-to-school, or a different seasonality range. - Use Jungle Scout's Opportunity Finder to see up to two years of sales data to evaluate if your product niche is seasonal or not.